Web - 6 min read

 The bottom line

-Whichever route you take, keep in mind that images are an important element of a website.
+Whichever route you take, keep in mind that images are an important element of a custom website.
 While stock imagery may save you money in the short term, it may create authenticity issues in the long run.
-And, while authentic images are undoubtedly an investment in terms of money, they are more likely to yield a higher return over time.
+AI-generated images can help illustrate abstract ideas or fill visual gaps, but they should be used with care.
+And while authentic images are undoubtedly an investment in terms of money, they are more likely to yield a higher return over time, particularly when it comes to building trust.

-Both stock pictures and original photos are valuable.
-To improve your business model, you should use a combination of stock and original photos.
+Both stock pictures and original photos are valuable, and now AI adds another layer of possibility.
+To improve your business model, you should use a combination of stock, AI, and original photos, always favouring original imagery when the goal is to showcase your team, your space, or your products and services.

-While it's important to use original photos of the products you sell, you can compliment them with stock photos for your blog.
+While it's important to use original photos of the products you sell, you can complement them with stock or AI-generated photos for your blog or conceptual content.
+Ultimately, all three options have their place — it’s about using the right tool for the right job.

 David Ligtenberg Post written by